Smooth Buttercream

 A lot of people think I’m using some special or obscure type of frosting, or that there’s a secret ingredient I include to create that silky smooth texture.

 I’m sorry to ruin any of those illusions, but it has nothing to do with the type of frosting or ingredients.
-It all comes down how you make your frosting.
+It all comes down to how you make your frosting.

-Now don’t get me wrong, it’s great having a go-to frosting recipe that tastes great and that you’re comfortable working with.
+Now, don’t get me wrong, it’s great having a go-to frosting recipe that tastes great and that you’re comfortable working with.
 For me, I use my American buttercream recipe as a base about 90% of the time.

-However, the tips I share below can be utilized with most types of frosting ranging from American buttercream, to Swiss meringue, to Russian buttercream.
+However, the tips I share below can be utilized with most types of frosting, ranging from American buttercream to Swiss meringue to Russian buttercream.

 Why is Smooth Buttercream Important?